 Financial Conflict of Interest (FCOI)

-The Financial Conflict of Interest Policy, Grants Information Memorandum (GIM) 10, establishes guidelines for disclosure of Significant Financial Interests and management of Financial Conflicts of Interests in research, sponsored programs, and technology transfer activities at the University.
+The Financial Conflict of Interest Policy, Grants Information Memorandum (GIM) 10, establishes guidelines for disclosure of Significant Financial Interests and management of resulting Financial Conflicts of Interests in research, sponsored programs, and technology transfer activities at the University.
 The information accessible through this page provides details of relevant policies, procedures, and systems.

 What is a Financial Conflict of Interest?